Coldblow, Bexley

 A semi-rural neighbourhood linking Old Bexley with the settlement of Joydens Wood via Baldwyn’s Park and Tile Kiln Lane

-In the early 1880s Bexley’s growth as a prosperous suburb prompted the construction of a dozen or so substantial houses on Dartford Road and Wansunt Road.
 This enclave was much rebuilt and extended in the years before and after the Second World War and only two of the original properties survive.
-Some of the 20th-century houses are well-appointed and Wansunt Road is now the second most expensive street in the borough, with average prices close to £600,000.
-However, only one property in Coldblow is of architectural significance: a modernist 1930s house at 7 Hill Crescent.
+Some of the 20th-century houses are well-appointed and Wansunt Road is now the second most expensive street in the borough.
+Shown in the photograph at the top of the page,* Hill Crescent has several modernist houses of the 1930s, of which the most distinctive are numbers seven and nine.

-Coldblow is shielded from the A2 to the north by Churchfield Wood, a detached portion of Joydens Wood.
+Coldblow is shielded from the A2 to the north by Churchfield Wood, a detached portion of Joyden’s Wood.
 A small area of the wood is dominated by field maple, a characteristic indicator of ancient woodland.
 The wood is privately owned but a public footpath runs along its length.

 There are deneholes south of Dartford Road.
-These medieval shafts, unique to north Kent and south Essex, were probably dug to extract good quality chalk to use as fertilizer, although some have argued that they were hiding places.
+These medieval shafts, unique to north Kent and south Essex, were probably dug to extract good quality chalk to use as fertiliser, although some have argued that they were hiding places.

 Just across the present borough border, the inventor and engineer Hiram Maxim worked on the construction of biplanes in Baldwyn’s Park in the late 1880s and the 1890s.
 In an 1894 test flight he lifted that century’s largest flying machine off the ground, albeit briefly.
 Maxim lived at Baldwyn’s, a mansion situated in what became the grounds of Bexley Hospital.